 Many Americans falsely associate Islam with dictatorships and repression of other religions.
 While Malaysia is officially a Muslim country, and alcohol is heavily taxed because Muslims aren’t supposed to drink it, it’s still widely available.
 Malaysia also has large minorities of ethnic Chinese and Indians, who are not Muslim.
 Additionally, Borneo has a large Filipino population, who tend to be Christian.
 So the country is filled with churches and Hindu and Buddhist Temples to go along with all the mosques.
 The constitution of the USA promises a separation of church and state, but it’s important for the mindset of Americans to continue to support the ideals of religious tolerance.
 Just like that of Malaysians.

 Once again, many Americans tend to associate Islam with oppression of women.
-Malaysia isn’t Saudi Arabia, so you’ll see plenty of Muslim women driving big cars in Kuala Lumpur (cheap local oil = large vehicles).
+Malaysia isn’t Saudi Arabia, so you’ll see plenty of Muslim women driving big cars in Kuala Lumpur.
+Cheap local oil equates to larger vehicles.
 And I’ll never forget seeing a woman in a hajib working behind the counter of Haagen Daz at the mega mall.
 Women also hold important positions, the principle investigator of the Malaysian Study on Ageing is female.
 We also dealt with other women in positions of power with the tourism boards and resorts.
 And many ethnic Chinese girls in Malaysia are quite fond of wearing short skirts and shorts.
 I could blather on about freedom of women in the USA, but in a nutshell, just google “Girls Gone Wild” videos.

 Want to Save Money on Accommodation in Malaysia?

 We often find that booking.com offers the best hotel deals, especially in Europe, but even in North America.
-If you’d prefer to stay in an apartment over a hotel and have never used Airbnb, sign up here and receive $40 off your first stay over $75!
-That’s an awesome deal, especially since Airbnb typically provides better value over hotels.
+If you’d prefer to stay in an apartment over a hotel and have never used Airbnb, sign up here and receive $55 off your first stay!
+Airbnb often offers better value over hotels, especially for families and groups of friends.
 Just be sure to only book places with consistently good reviews!

 Disclaimer: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 When it suits you, please use them, as it helps us help you!